FaithTiliki/Faithtiliki.github.io/README.md

 **Title:** [Adidas US Interactive Sales Dashboard](https://github.com/FaithTiliki/Faithtiliki.github.io/blob/main/Copy%20of%20Adidas-Dashboard-START.xlsx)

-**Tools Used:** Microsoft Excel(Pivot table, Pivot charts, Slicers, Timeline, Chart formatting, Data cleaning, Handling of missing values, handling duplicates and empty cells.)
+**Tools Used:** Microsoft Excel(Pivot table, Pivot charts, Slicers, Timeline, Chart formatting and Data cleaning)

 **Project Description:** This project involved analysing sales data of Adidas company to identify trends and patterns in retailers sales performance for 2020 & 2021.
 It is designed to provide a comprehensive overview of key performance metrics.
 This dashboard allows stakeholders to easily monitor and analyze the company’s performance across different regions, products, and time periods.
 The dashboard includes the following features: